01 of 10

 Pea Pod Bead and Wire Pendant

-I love these wire and bead pea pod pendants.
-They make great gifts for Mother's Day or to celebrate a new addition to the family.
-I have made them with birthstones of each family member, with pearls, or any other beads that look pretty.
+These wire and bead pea pod pendants make great gifts for Mother's Day or to celebrate a new addition to the family.
+You can make them with birthstones of each family member, with pearls, or any other beads that look pretty.
 The design is easy to customize by changing the beads, the color or thickness of the wrap wire or by even adding seed beads.
 Chances are whatever beads and wire you have on hand will work.Continue to 2 of 10 below.

 02 of 10